 Suppose we want to rename the previously created schema- STUDENT as STUDENT_DETAILS and pass the ownership to new user DAVID.
 The following query will result in the desired result.

 ALTER SCHEMA STUDENT [RENAME TO STUDENT_DETAILS] [OWNER TO DAVID]

 The DROP SCHEMA in SQL is used to delete all tables present in that particular schema.

 If you want to delete the schema STUDENT_DETAILS, then use the following SQL query.

 DROP SCHEMA STUDENT_DETAILS

 With this we come to an end of this tutorial and it is your turn to try out the above concepts in your database.
-If you wish to learn more about SQL and scale up your programming career, you must check out Simplilearn’s SQL certification training and enroll right away!
+If you wish to learn more about SQL and scale up your programming career, you should definitely check out Simplilearn’s Post Graduate Program in Full Stack Web Development and enroll right away!

 And in case you have any doubts, feel free to drop them in the comments section and our experts will help you out.